ryanwaite28/ninja-js/README.md

 __________________________________________

 This Is A Framework That I'm Creating.
-It Will Combine The Power Of BackBone's Models And Collections Architecture While Keeping Angilar's Simplistic Data-Binding Syntax And Creative Design Features.
+It Will Combine The Power Of BackBone's Models And Collections Architecture While Keeping Angular's Simplistic Data-Binding Syntax And Creative Design Features.
 Unlike BackBone, Ninja Will Have No Dependencies On Any Other JS Library/Framework.